urbit/urbit/CONTRIBUTING.md

 packed into a single commit.
 The 'component' and 'short description' combined should be no more than 50 characters.

+Every individual commit should at a minimum be in a compiling and runnable state.
+Broken commits or commits simply marked "wip" are not allowed.
+If you need to clean up the commits in your branch, you can soft reset to an earlier state and recommit with better metadata (or if the change is small enough, squash to one good commit at the end).

 A lengthier description is encouraged, but is not always strictly required.
 You should use the longer description to give any useful background on or motivation for the commit, provide a summary of what it does, link to relevant issues,